ptabasso2/springblog/README.md

 For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese </br>
 But if you ever need to change/adapt the Dockerfiles and rebuild and push the images yourself, you may consider the following steps:

-First change the `image` key in the `docker-compose.yml` file to specify your repository/registry details.
-And then run the build command as follows
+* First change the `image` key in the `docker-compose.yml` file to specify your repository/registry details.
+The example uses `pejese/springfront:v2` and `pejese/springback:v2`

-Do make sure to set your API Key before running the following command:
+* Do make sure to set your API Key before running the following command:

 ````shell
 [root@pt-instance-6:~/springblog]$ export DD_API_KEY=<Your api key>
 ````

-Then run the following:
+* Then run the following:

 ````shell
 [root@pt-instance-6:~/springblog]$ docker-compose up -d